awsdocs/aws-cloud9-user-guide/doc_source/setup-student.md

 # Individual Student Setup for AWS Cloud9<a name="setup-student"></a>

 This topic explains how to set up to use AWS Cloud9 as a student, with you as the only individual using your account with AWS\.
 To set up to use AWS Cloud9 for any other usage pattern, see [Getting Started with AWS Cloud9](get-started.md) for the correct instructions\.
+To learn about who qualifies as a student, see [Who can join AWS Educate](https://www.awseducate.com/faqs#fa0Po00000043dVcEAI) on the *AWS Educate Frequently Asked Questions* website\.
 +  [Step 1: Create an Account with AWS](#setup-student-create-account)
 +  [Step 2: Sign In to the AWS Cloud9 Console](#setup-student-sign-in-ide)
 +  [Next Steps](#setup-student-next-steps)